 Soon our third, seven-week semester of Grace Mission Institute Bible college classes begins.
 I will continue teaching Church history live two days a week and I will be using Pastor John Hadley’s Critical Counseling Issues videos from the Open MBCS website to help teach that course.
 I am very much looking forward to hearing Pastor Hadley’s teaching.I think that sort of sums up a lot of my life as a missionary - everyday miracles.
 Click To Tweet

 We had a Christmas party on December 24 at the Yeomyung School.
 I baked brownies and four kinds of cookies for us to eat and shared the miracle of Christmas with the students there.
 Before it was over, I had tears in my eyes, knowing that class would be the last one for the graduating seniors.
 They gave me a school sweatshirt with the word “Miracle” on it.
-I think that sort of sums up a lot of my life as a missionary – everyday miracles.
+I think that sort of sums up a lot of my life as an international missionary – everyday miracles.

 I sometimes feel like Elijah being fed by the ravens or the children of Israel in the wilderness receiving daily manna and water from the rock.
 God’s provisions for my life seem nothing short of miraculous, and the fact that he uses this 54-year-old vessel to minister to people is definitely a miracle that I cannot explain.